Kariyushi Club: Policies

-The party also claims the Northern Ryukyu Islands (Amami Islands) are part of the Ryukyu Islands.
-It pledges to collaborate with Amami Islanders to create Amami Prefecture or to transfer the islands into Okinawa Prefecture.
+The party also claims the Amami Islands are part of the Ryukyu Islands.
+It pledges to collaborate with residents of Amami, either to create their own prefecture or to transfer the islands into Okinawa Prefecture.

 International policies

 The party claims it is "not Anti-US, Anti-Japan, or leftist".
-After the independence of the republic, they consider to negotiate with Japan and the US to create the military alliance between the three.
-If the negotiation fails, they may consider selling the current US bases by international auction.
+After the independence of the republic, they propose to negotiate with Japan and the US to create a tripartite military alliance.
+Were the negotiation to fail, they may consider selling US military bases currently on Okinawa in an international auction.

-They claim Senkaku Islands, currently administered by Japan but claimed by the Republic of China and the People's Republic of China, is Ryukyuan territory.
+The party claims the Senkaku Islands, currently administered by Japan but claimed by the Republic of China and the People's Republic of China, are Ryukyuan territory.

-They claim to support other independence movements in East Asia, namely those of Tibet and Taiwan.
+They support other independence movements in East Asia, namely those of Tibet and Taiwan.

 Party flag

-The party's official flag is called Sansei Ten'yō-ki (三星天洋旗), literally the Flag of the Three Stars, the Sky and the Ocean.
-The flag is designed by Nuka.
-The party also plans to use it as the flag of the Republic, should it gain independence.
-Navy and light blue (or blue, according to the party) stand for the ocean and the sky on Ryūkyū.
-The white star shows morality and reason.
-The red star shows pride and passion.
-The yellow star shows peace and prosperity.
-The red and yellow stars have white borders, as the party put much faith in morality.
+The party's official flag is called the (三星天洋旗, Sansei Ten'yō-ki), and was designed by Nuka.
+The party also plans to use it as the flag of the republic, should it gain independence.
+The colors navy and blue represent the ocean and the sky surrounding Ryūkyū.
+The white star represents morality and reason, the red star represents pride and passion, and the yellow star represents peace and prosperity.
+The red and yellow stars have white borders, representing the party's faith in morality.